 All aboard: crisp linens, espadrilles and nautical, navy stripes.

-The Boat House embraces its lakefront setting with a superlative menu of fresh fish, delivered twice a day.
+The restaurant embraces its lakefront setting with a superlative menu of fresh fish, delivered twice a day.
 Chef Alex Kroll prepares a seasonal assortment of dishes that draw from Swiss culinary traditions, with a little inspiration also coming from the water.
-Warm up on winter nights over the shellfish-studded Boat House Bouillabaisse, or lobster-enriched spaghetti with tomato and chervil.
+Warm up on winter nights over the shellfish-studded Bouillabaisse, or lobster-enriched spaghetti with tomato and chervil.

 The pistachio-hued art deco bar serves Swiss wines and a menu of drinks inspired by the setting, including the herbaceous Lake Negroni and a bergamot-laced Kir.
-Glass partitions offer a water view through the Boat House.
+Glass partitions offer a water view.

 Breakfast is served from 6.30am to 10am, lunch from 11.30am to 2pm, afternoon snacks from 2pm to 6pm, and dinner from 6pm to 10pm.